What is a Service?

 Pick a repository and the branch to watch.
 Pushes to this branch trigger a new build.

-Choose How to Build
+Choose a Build Method

 The Suga GitHub App is installed once per account or organization.
 After installation, any container service can build from the repositories you’ve granted access to.